President Trump Says North Korea Summit Still Possible

 Very good news to receive the warm and productive statement from North Korea.
 We will soon see where it will lead, hopefully to long and enduring prosperity and peace.
 Only time (and talent) will tell!— Donald J. Trump (@realDonaldTrump) May 25, 2018

-Defense Secretary James Mattis also sounded an optimistic note, telling reporters at the Pentagon there is "possibly some good news" about the summit, saying that "if our diplomats can pull it off" it may be back on.
-Mattis called the maneuvering "the usual give and take" of trying to put together big summits.
+Defense Secretary James Mattis also sounded an optimistic note, telling reporters at the Pentagon there is "possibly some good news" about the summit, saying that "if our diplomats can pull it off," the meeting may be back on.
+Mattis called the maneuvering "the usual give-and-take" of trying to put together big summits.

-Trump made his remarks on the south lawn of the White House before boarding Marine One for the flight to Annapolis, Md., where he delivered the commencement address to graduates at the U.S. Naval Academy.
+Trump made his remarks on the South Lawn of the White House before boarding Marine One for the flight to Annapolis, Md., where he delivered the commencement address to graduates at the U.S. Naval Academy.

 Trump didn't mention North Korea during what, at times, sounded like a campaign speech.
-He took credit for increasing defense spending, saying "we have begun the great rebuilding of the U.S. military."
-He also said "our country has regained the respect that we used to have long ago," declaring, "America is back."
+He took credit for increasing defense spending, saying, "We have begun the great rebuilding of the U.S. military."
+He also said, "Our country has regained the respect that we used to have long ago," declaring, "America is back."

 Trump said he was going to remain after his speech to shake the hand of each of the 1,042 members of the graduating class.